lyramakesmusic/soundcloud-roulette/README.md

 ## Install and run:

 You will need to install Go, and download these files into a folder. `cd` into the folder and run `go run .`, then open http://localhost:8080/ in your browser.

+The included .exe file is compiled directly from source and safe to run if you don't have Go installed, but it is **always safer** to compile it yourself!!
+Running random .exes is usually not a very good idea.